 Basically eat healthy (Low GI) and exercise daily is the best way to clear up.
 Also, don't over wash your face; you NEED a lot of the oils your skin produces naturally.
 You have to understand that there's a reason that Americans have the most acne around the world, they sit on their asses and drink Mountain Dew and then wonder why they look like shit.
 Natural selection is brutal.
 Everyone isn't genetically supposed to go through acne because of “hormones”. source

-I've come to the conclusion that there is no life-hack to dealing with acne.
 All the things you keep hearing: diet, exercise, and rest, those things which keep you healthy, these are the best treatment for acne.
 There can be all kinds of reasons why you have acne, that are resistant to just being healthy, but trying anything too aggressively will likely cause a backlash.

 Acne is caused by many factors, including stress.